Cilvyahg/FED_wtrack/async/async.md

 for example when you want to get your data, but you don't want js to wait until you get your data.

 A callback is a general JavaScript concept: it is simply a function that is only executed after another function is carried out.
+What is a Callback?
+Simply put: A callback is a function that is to be executed after another function has finished executing — hence the name ‘call back’.